blehart/youtube-downloader/README.md

 Pass one or more video/playlist URLs as command line arguments, with optional -a/--audio flag if you only want audio, to download.

-Always select the highest quality available.
+Always selects the highest quality available.